HelenaGallego/salesforce-technical-assessment/README.md

 The code is organized as follows:
 - Balldontlie is the apex class that handles all the integration logic with the server
 - GameService is the apex class that does all the logic related to the games retrieval, processing and storing
-- BatchRetrieveGames is the an batchable and schedulable class that is scheduled to retrieve the results periodically
+- SchedulableRetrieveGames is the class that is scheduled to retrieve the results periodically.
+It can be scheduled every 5-15 minuts.
+The API info says that each 15 there is new data populated every 15 minuts so probably it should be the best frecuency.
+The class retrieves max 10 pages with 100 records as there is a max of 60 requests per minut.
+- Util class - only contains one method but  can be extended for further util methods
+- ScheduleRetrieveGamesTest class that tests the functionality in the schedulable.
+The other classes at the moment didn't really need an explicit test class.